This guide will take you through the steps you need to take in order to migrate from Exchange Server 2013 to version 2016.

 In Exchange 2016, Microsoft has retained only two server roles – Mailbox Server Role and Edge Transport Server Role:

 Edge Transport Server Role

 Mailbox Server Role combines the two important server roles of Exchange 2013 – Mailbox Server role and Client Access Server role.
 The Mailbox Server role contains the backend client access protocol, all the mailbox databases, transport services, and Unified Messaging services.

 Edge Transport Servers are deployed in the perimeter network and handle the external mail flow.
 This Server Role makes the Exchange environment safer by providing additional layers of message protection.
 It tackles all the viruses, spam, and faulty email flow.

-Our setup is a single 2013 Exchange Server.
+We, for simplicity, consider a single 2013 Exchange Server.
 We will first install Exchange Server 2016 and then migrate data from Exchange 2013 to 2016.

 1. Preparing the environment

 The next step is to find out whether your clients are supported by the Exchange Server 2016.
-If they are not in the list of supported clients, upgrade them.
+If they are not on the list of supported clients, upgrade them.
 Install a supported OS; this can be Windows Server 2012 Standard/Datacenter or Windows Server 2012 R2 Standard/Datacenter.
 In our case, we used Windows Server 2012.
 After installation, join the server to the domain.
 After the environment has been prepared, the next task is to install Exchange Server 2016.

 2. Installing Prerequisites and Exchange Server 2016